-Net assets with donor restrictions: Net assets subject to stipulations imposed by donor and grantors.
+Net assets subject to stipulations imposed by donor and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Society or by the passage of time.
-Other donor restrictions are perpetual in nature, where by the donor has stipulated the funds be maintained in perpetuity.
+Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.